6-11-b/PropertyManagement/README.md

     • Have at least 1 many-to-many relationship (Between the Two User Databases)

-    • Use a front end framework (Handlebars)
+    • Use a front end framework (React)

     • Be styled (Using Bootstrap/Material Design)